codesandbox/codesandbox-client/packages/homepage/content/articles/announcing-codesandbox/index.md

   <source src="./images/inspector.mp4" type="video/mp4">
 </video>

-We have more tooling like this coming up, we’re doing everything to make you faster when developing, and to make development itself more accessible and collaborative.
+We have more tooling like this coming up, focused on making you faster when developing, and to make development itself more accessible and collaborative.

 ### Develop on the go on your iPad/iPhone with a native app